KingHappyCat/KingHappyCat/README.md

 Fun Facts:

-  *I have a cat
+&nbsp;*I have a cat
-  *I don’t like AI
+&nbsp;*I don’t like AI
-  *My favorite games are City Skylines and MineCraft
+&nbsp;*My favorite games are City Skylines and MineCraft
-  *Hobbies: sailing, playing the violin and piano
+&nbsp;*Hobbies: sailing, playing the violin and piano